sheagcraig/sheagcraig.github.io/about/index.md

   feature: leatherface-banner.jpg
 ---

+The chainsaw is no delicate tool, nay!
+Finesse, despite the efforts of County Fair chainsaw sculptors notwithstanding, is not its forte.

+Rather, the chainsaw is an unstoppable force for the violent separation of limbs from bodies.
+By design, of trees, but at times, of humans, or whatever comes too close to the circulating necklace of death.

 I am an IT Systems Engineer for SAS, managing their Mac systems.

 I have written some useful things.